Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Introduction

-{In this paper we propose a block version (RBGS) of the RGS process.} It has similar stability guarantees as its single-vector counterpart, and similar flops count.
-At the same time, thanks to block paradigm, it is better suited to modern computational architectures.
-In particular, the major operations in RBGS algorithm can be implemented using cache-efficient BLAS-3 subroutines and a reduced number of synchronizations between distributed processors. {In addition, our algorithm is only weakly sensitive to the accuracy of the inter-block orthogonalization, and inherits the ability of efficient certification of {the factorization}}.
+In this paper we propose a block {generalization} (RBGS) of the RGS process.
+It has similar stability guarantees as its single-vector counterpart, and similar flops count {(nearly half of that of block CGS)}.
+At the same time, thanks to {the} block paradigm, it is better suited to modern computational architectures.
+In particular, the major operations in {the} RBGS algorithm can be implemented using cache-efficient BLAS3 subroutines and a reduced number of synchronizations between distributed processors. {Notably, we introduce a low-synchronization variant of RBGS, which stands out for its requirement of only one global synchronization between distributed processors per block.} {In addition, RBGS is only weakly sensitive to the accuracy of inter-block orthogonalization, and inherits the ability of efficient certification of {factorization}.} {Similarly to RGS, the RBGS has the advantage of performing dominant operations with a unit roundoff independent of the matrix's primary dimension.}

-{Furthermore, we address the application of the RBGS algorithm to Krylov methods.
-We introduce the block version of the randomized Arnoldi algorithm from~\cite{balabanov2021randomizedGS}, which is subsequently used to develop a block randomized GMRES and Rayleigh-Ritz methods for solving linear systems and eigenvalue problems.
-In exact arithmetic, these methods can be interpreted respectively as minimization of a sketched residual norm or imposing a sketched Galerkin orthogonality condition on the residuals.
-It is shown that, when stable, the randomized GMRES provides a quasi-optimal solution if the sketching matrix satisfies the $\varepsilon$-embedding property for the computed Krylov basis.
-The rigorous bounds for the residual error of the randomized Rayleigh-Ritz approximation are derived by reformulating the methodology in terms of projection operators.
-Furthermore, we also discuss an application of RBGS to other Krylov methods such as the full orthogonalization, and $s$-step methods.}
+{Furthermore, we address the application of the RBGS algorithm to {block} Krylov methods.
+We introduce {a} block {generalization} of the randomized Arnoldi algorithm from~\parencite{balabanov2020randomized,balabanov2021randomizedGS}, which is subsequently used to develop {randomized block} GMRES, full orthogonalization method (FOM), and Rayleigh-Ritz (RR) method for solving linear systems and eigenvalue problems.
+In exact arithmetic, these methods can be interpreted as minimization of a sketched residual norm or imposing a sketched Galerkin orthogonality condition on the residuals.
+Furthermore, we also discuss an application of RBGS to Krylov $s$-step methods.}

-{It is noticed that our RBGS algorithm can be augmented with a Cholesky QR step to provide a QR factorization with Q factor that is not just well-conditioned but $\ell_2$-orthogonal to machine precision.
-The resulting procedure can be readily applied to the classical GMRES and Rayleigh-Ritz approximations, or any other applications.}
+{It is noticed that our RBGS algorithm can be augmented with a Cholesky QR step to provide a QR factorization with {a} Q factor that is not just well-conditioned but $\ell_2$-orthogonal to machine precision. {A detailed presentation of Cholesky QR and its properties can be found in~\parencite{fukaya2014choleskyqr2,yamamoto2015roundoff}.
+Such augmented procedure can be readily used to facilitate} the classical GMRES, {FOM} and RR approximations, or in any other applications.}